 (Garam masala is a traditional Indian blend of spices including clove, cinnamon, pepper, cumin, and cardamon.
 You can find it in most grocery stores or co-ops.)

-Add squash, apple, salt, Garam masala, cider or water and bring to a boil.
-Reduce heat, cover and cook over low heat for 20-30 minutes or until very tender.
+Add squash, apple, salt, Garam masala, cider, or water and bring to a boil.
+Reduce heat, cover, and cook over low heat for 20-30 minutes or until very tender.

 Remove from heat.
-Puree with blender, food processor, or immersion blender.
+Puree with a blender, food processor, or immersion blender.
 Return to heat and thin with cider to desired thickness.
 Serve and enjoy!